Dynamical feedback control with operator learning for the Vlasov-Poisson system

+Then we take the potential part only to construct the dissipation field, $\dH = \nabla\phi_H$.}.
+The perturbation decay estimate is modified to

-The only added complexity arises from the numerical evaluation of $\delta E$ and velocity integrals.
+Compared to the one-dimensional situation, the added complexity arises from the numerical evaluation of $\delta E$, velocity integrals, and the projection of the dissipation field.
 This universality makes the cancellation-based feedback strategy particularly appealing for plasma control problems beyond the one-dimensional setting.

 In Figures \ref{fig:vp4d results} -- \ref{fig:vp4d contours}, we present the simulation for the two-stream instability in two dimensions, where the two-dimensional Vlasov-Poisson equations,

 are solved in the domain $\bx = (x,y)\in [0,10\pi]^2$, $\bv = (v_1,v_2)\in [-8,8]^2$.
 The equations are discretized using the semi-Lagrangian method with mesh grids $N_x = N_y = 70$, $N_{v_1} = N_{v_2} = 120$ and time step $\Dt = 0.15$.
 Periodic boundary conditions are applied at the four boundaries of the $xy-$region.
 The target equilibrium is set to